Kenilworth railway station: Opening of new station

 Although the initial completion date was August 2017, which was due to be delivered on time by the county council, the start-of-service date was moved to 10 December 2017 owing to a delay in track and signalling work by Network Rail.
 Subsequently, Network Rail completed the necessary track and signalling interventions required to facilitate the station opening by 10 December 2017, but the station build was not complete.

 As part of the franchise agreement with West Midlands Trains, effective from December 2017, a new hourly service between Leamington Spa and Coventry would call at Kenilworth.
 The service was supposed to commence on Sunday 10 December 2017 but was delayed for a third time, to start on 26 February 2018, as the Department for Transport stated that no rolling stock or drivers would be available until that time.

 However, in February 2018, it was revealed that the station's opening had been delayed for a fourth time and the station would not open until 5 March at the earliest.

 On 20 March 2018, correspondence from the Office of Rail and Road was released into the public domain which appeared to show that Warwickshire County Council had failed to submit essential safety information – necessary for final sign-off to be issued – thus delaying the project.

 The Office of Rail and Road authorised the opening of Kenilworth on 12 April 2018, although initially with no Sunday service.
 On 20 April 2018 Warwickshire County Council confirmed an opening date of 30 April 2018.
 It was reported that the first train would be the 6:44 West Midlands Railway service towards Leamington Spa, but it was subsequently announced that the 6:16 service towards Coventry was due to call before that.

-Suspension of services

-In January 2021, less than three years after the station opened, all rail services calling at the station were suspended by the operator, West Midlands Trains due to staffing shortages as a result of the COVID-19 pandemic.
-The move was condemned by the mayor of Kenilworth, the MP for Kenilworth and Southam and the local community.
-A reduced service resumed on 26 April 2021.
-In December 2021 West Midlands Trains once again declared their failure to run services on the Coventry–Leamington line and the Coventry–Nuneaton line until at least the end of January 2022.
-Services were restored on 27 February 2022.